JamesBracken/Ember-Ash/readme.md

 Further assistance can be found [HERE](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) on the github Fork a Repo page

 **Local development**
-1.Clone your repository from Github by, you can find the "Code" button where you can copy the url from 2.Open your IDE and open a terminal, make sure you are in the correct directory where you want to clone the repository to.
+1.Clone your repository from Github, you can find the "Code" button where you can copy the url from 2.Open your IDE and open a terminal, make sure you are in the correct directory where you want to clone the repository to.
 3.Type git clone URL, replace URL with the one you just copied in the first step 4.Setup your virtual environment, type the below commands